Skip to content

 cd my_project

-This creates a structured Python project with pyproject.toml.
+This creates a structured Python project with pyproject.toml (and a uv.lock file once dependencies are synced).

 Creating & Using a Virtual Environment: